 - Purity in Karat and fineness

-Purity of gold is indicated in two ways: Karat (denoted as KT) and fineness number.
-When purity of gold is measured in Karat, 24KT is considered too soft to be converted into any jewellery or ornament.
-Other metals such as silver and zinc are added to gold to convert it into jewellery.
+The purity of gold is indicated in two ways: Karat (denoted as KT) and fineness number.
+When the purity of gold is measured in Karat, 24KT is considered too soft to be converted into any jewelry or ornament.
+Other metals such as silver and zinc are added to gold to convert it into jewelry.